 Tips and Tricks

-- Find the keyboard that best suits you.
+Find the keyboard that best suits you.
 Not all keyboards are created equal.
-For instance, a laptop keyboard has a different feel from a full sized keyboard.
+For instance, laptop keyboards tend to have a different feel from desktop keyboards.
 Also, some keyboards require more force to press a key than others.
-I recommend using a mechanical keyboard if you can afford it; it makes typing more pleasant.

 Arrow Mode Tips - I have my left index finger on the up key, and three fingers from my right hand on the left, down, and right keys.
 What I do is repeatedly press the key on the screen until the arrow changes.
 This is because sometimes, the key stays the same.
 And since you're using different fingers for every key, it's easy to switch off when the arrow key changes.